 Afternoon tea at the Dorchester is an elegant affair.
 Located by London’s Hyde Park, it is a must have experience while in London.

-The first course to be served were the tea sandwiches, beautifully decorated with edible flowers and micro greens in celebration of the Chelsea Flower Show.
-The varieties included free-range egg salad with English asparagus and micro parsley on malted barley bread; Oak-smoked salmon with pickles heritage radishes and a lemon balm and Buddha lemon mayonnaise on caraway bread; baby cucumber with truffle cream cheese; Norfolk corn-fed chicken with confit ginger, apple & turmeric mayonnaise & Surrey Farm Black Angus slow cooked beef with pickled cucumber & horseradish mayonnaise on wholemeal bread.
+The five varieties included a free-range egg salad with English asparagus and micro parsley on malted barley bread; Oak-smoked salmon with pickles heritage radishes and a lemon balm and Buddha lemon mayonnaise on caraway bread; baby cucumber with truffle cream cheese; Norfolk corn-fed chicken with confit ginger, apple & turmeric mayonnaise & Surrey Farm Black Angus slow cooked beef with pickled cucumber & horseradish mayonnaise on wholemeal bread.

-The cucumber with truffle cream cheese was absolutely amazing, showcasing the flavor of black truffles beautifully, absolutely perfect for a hotel tea as decadent as the Dorchester’s
+Though all of the sandwiches were outstanding, the cucumber with truffle cream cheese was a standout, with the amazing flavor of real black truffles.
+Fitting for an afternoon tea as decadent as the Dorchester’s.

-The next dish was a palate cleansing dessert called “Strawberries and Lime,” served in tiny parfait glasses filled with strawberry jelly, strawberry yogurt mousse and lime foam.
-These petite parfaits were spectacularly presented and bursting with strawberry and lime flavor.
+The next dish was a spectacular surprise, a palate cleanser called “Strawberries and Lime,” consisting of strawberry jelly, strawberry yogurt mousse and lime foam layered in tiny parfait glasses.
+These petite dessert packed a punch of real strawberry and lime flavor.

-The floral-inspired desserts were displayed on a two-tiered tray, each representing a spring flower.
-They included a white chocolate and rhubarb cake; lemon verbena-infused financier cake; “Lemon Lavender Jardin,” white chocolate truffle filled with lavender-infused ganache and lemon jelly, topped with chocolate “soil” and edible flowers and last but not least, a miniature raspberry-rose tart, which was the “crown jewel” of the bunch.
-The dessert featured a rich sablé biscuit base filled with a rose-flavored pâte de fruit and a light and airy raspberry mousse coated with a pink-tinted cocoa butter spray.
-The combination of raspberry and rose was tantalizing to the senses.
+The desserts were elegantly displayed on a two-tiered tray.
+The gorgeous desserts each featured a floral or seasonal spring ingredient, including a white chocolate and rhubarb cake; a lemon verbena-infused financier cake; a “Lemon Lavender Jardin” chocolate truffle filled with lavender infused chocolate ganache and topped with lemon jelly, chocolate “soil” and edible flowers and the “crown jewel” of the desserts, a raspberry rose tarte consisting of a crumbly sablé biscuit base filled with rose flavored pâte de fruit and a light and airy raspberry mousse covered a pink-tinted cocoa butter glaze.
+The combination of the tart raspberries and aromatic rose water was so intoxicating, I was transported directly to dessert heaven.

-I finished the tea with a caffeine-free tisane made from dried rosebuds.
-It had a light and floral flavor and was beautiful to look at through the clear glass pot.
+I finished with a second pot of tea, a caffeine-free tisane recommended by my server, made from dried rosebuds.
+It had a light and floral flavor that was the perfect conclusion to a spectacularly beautiful afternoon tea.

-The Dorchester succeeded at bringing a garden atmosphere into their Chelsea Flower Show Afternoon Tea.
-They were in every facet of the tea, including the decor, the sandwiches, desserts, jam and even in the tea itself.
-Equally impressive was the service, which was excellent from start to finish, from the friendly doorman dressed in top hat and coattails, to the servers, which went out of their way to accommodate any requests I had.
-My afternoon tea at the Dorchester was unforgettable, something I would highly recommend to anyone visiting London who is seeking a memorable afternoon tea experience.
+The Dorchester truly succeeded at bringing a “secret garden” atmosphere into their Chelsea Flower Show afternoon tea, with flowers in every element of the tea, including the decor, sandwiches, jam, desserts and even the tea itself.
+Equally impressive was the service, excellent from start to finish, from the friendly doorman dressed in top hat and coattails, to the servers, which went out of their way to accommodate any requests I had.
+Afternoon tea at the Dorchester is a classy and refined experience that I would highly recommend to anyone visiting London.